Australian native police: Dismissal of Frederick Walker

 The size of the Native Police expanded further in 1854 to 10 Divisions.
 Commandant Walker was suspended from duty in September and the inquiry, to be held in Brisbane, was set for December.
-The inquiry was closed to the public and the report was kept secret for two years and even then only fragments of information were released.
+The inquiry was closed to the public and the report was kept secret for two years.
+Even then, only fragments of information were released.
 It revealed that Walker arrived at the inquiry completely drunk and surrounded by nine of his black troopers.
 The troopers were denied entry, and after an attempt to continue with proceedings, the inebriation of Walker forced an adjournment to the inquiry which was later quickly and conveniently abandoned altogether.
 An attempt by 2nd Lieut.
 Irving to confront Walker, resulted in the ex-Commandant drawing a sword against him.
 Eventually, Walker wandered off and was subsequently dismissed from the Native Police.
 He was later apprehended at Bromelton, charged with the embezzlement of £100 and sent to Sydney.